Packard Motor Car Company

 Once the Packard automobile became successful, Warren became the first city in the United States to light its streets with incandescent light in 1911.
 Production of the Packard automobiles ran until 1958.

-In 1954, the company acquired the Studebaker Corporation, which operated as a division of the newly formed Studebaker-Packard Corporation until 1962.
 In 1962, it the company reverted to the Studebaker Corporation name.
 The company left the automobile business in 1966, though Studebaker survived as an independent closed investment firm until 1967 when it merged with Worthington to become Studebaker-Worthington Corporation.